ilyes-smaouii/advent_of_code_2024/README.md

 Maybe later though, I've gotta go to sleep now.\
 Update : figured out a new approach while I was riding the subway.
 I had some time + my laptop on me so I tried it, and it worked.\
 Finished Day 19 !
+### 2025/08/28
+Kinda stuck on Day 20.
+First time this has happened on part 1 of any day, I think.